dotnet-websharper/core/docs/Attributes.md

 Must be a static method without arguments.

 ### NamedUnionCases
-This is an F# only attribute,
+This is an F# only attribute, usable for a union type to customize JSON serialization.
+See [JSON API](http://websharper.com/docs/json) documentation for details.

 ## Attributes in `WebSharper.Sitelets` namespace